 Work in any branch of a Forensics, when you are called to the scene, you are obliged to check all the evidence.
-As all occupations have their own special uniforms, clothes and tools, all subcategories of forensics are not excluded from this category.
-Since the Forensic jobs like Crime scene investigators, forensic engineering, forensic scientist and etc., are very sensitive, they should have especial clothes and tools.
+As all occupations have their own special uniforms, clothes, and tools, all subcategories of forensics are not excluded from this category.
+Since Forensic jobs like Crime scene investigators, forensic engineering, forensic scientist and etc., are very sensitive, they should have special clothes and tools.

 Because collecting physical evidence such as blood and hair samples as well as keeping them requires special tools.
 As a result, every day, the number of required tools is increased and scientists are taken to help advance these devices and equipment.
 For instance, if the scene is murder, the device used to collect evidence with the scene, such as rape or factory fire, is completely different.